Diplomatic missions

 Competitive service

-Swazilandis a party to the Hague Convention Abolishing the Requirement of Legalisation of Foreign Public Documents.
+Swaziland is a party to the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents.

-In order to be valid in Bulgaria and recognised by the Bulgarian institutions, all documents issued by the authorities of Swaziland to Bulgarian nationals have to bear an Apostille of the Ministry of Foreign Affairs of Swaziland.
+In order to be valid in Bulgaria and to be able to serve before the Bulgarian institutions all documents issued by the authorities in Swaziland to Bulgarian citizens should be endorsed with the Apostille of the Ministry of Foreign Affairs of Swaziland.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.